sherryrich/core-yoga/README.md

 ### Footer
 * The footer is shown on the bottom of all 3 pages and provides the user with links to the various social media accounts to Facebook, Twitter, YouTube and Instagram.
+* When the user scrolls over the social media icons they change color to orange to highlight the icon.

 ![Preview](https://github.com/sherryrich/core-yoga/blob/main/docs/core_yoga_social_media_links.PNG)